 Place the rutabaga on a cutting board.
 Using a sharp knife, slice the vegetable in half.
 I like to cut through the central stalk, to create two halves that are easy to lay flat on the cutting board.

 This first cut is the most difficult and riskiest of all, since the oval surface of the tuber makes it difficult to stabilize for cutting.
 Take extra care, to ensure your knife does not slip.

-Step 3: Turn each half onto its flat side, then cut it into 1/2 inch thick semi-circles.
+Turn each half onto its flat side, then cut it into ½ inch thick semi-circles.

 This method is much easier than trying to peel a rutabaga with a potato peeler – really a mission impossible.

-Step 6: Cover the diced rutabaga with lightly salted water until ready to cook with it.
+Cover the diced rutabaga with lightly salted water until ready to cook with it.

 And there you have it, a simple method for peeling and cubing a rutabaga or turnip, a technique I learned from my Irish mother.

 Here's my complete recipe on how to cook a rutabaga Irish style.

 Take a look at the comments on this post.
 It's one of the most popular recipes on my blog.